osifo/thermondo-movies/README.md

 2. access the terminal of this container to run database migration
    a. to access the terminal, run `docker exec -it <container_id> bash`
    b. once inside the container you should be in the /app dir), run migrations using: `alembic upgrade head`
-3. You test the app's functionality via the swagger documentation available on the `/docs` route (e.g `http://localhost:4000/docs`).
+3. You can test the app's functionality via the swagger documentation available on the `/docs` route (e.g `http://localhost:4000/docs`).

+### How to test the features

+**NOTE**
+_Two user roles exist: `admin` and `basic`; Admin users can create other users_ _The `/create_user` endpoint requires the user to be authenticated and authorized._

+1. Sign up using the `/signup` endpoint
+2. With your email, id and token in the response, you can then perform other actions.

 ### Running tests: